twio142/treemux/README.md

 Hit `prefix + I` to fetch the plugin and source it.

-Make sure you have Neovim installed.
-Not using Vim/Neovim and confused?
-Here is the [minimal Nvim-Tree configuration file](docs/minimal_nvim_setup.md).

 Install python support for Neovim.
 ```bash
 pip3 install --user pynvim
 ```

+Make sure you have Neovim installed.
 You should now be able to use the plugin.

 ### Docs